 The doves are flocking to the hawk side of the perch as a consensus grows in the Federal Reserve that policy-makers should temper robust US growth with a steady increase in interest rates.

 Chicago Fed President Charles Evans, a confirmed dove of many years’ standing, affirmed the path of gradual rate increases going into the September meeting of the Federal Open Market Committee.
 ‘The US economy is firing on all cylinders, with strong growth, low unemployment, and inflation approaching our 2% symmetric target on a sustained basis,’ he said in a speech in Indiana.

-The 16 FOMC members raised their expectations for US growth both this year and next in the projection materials provided at the four meetings a year that are followed by a press conference.
+The 16 FOMC members raised their expectations for US growth both this year and next in the projection materials provided at the four meetings a year.
 The September median forecast for this year was 3.1% growth in GDP, compared to 2.8% in June and 2.7% in March.
 The forecast for next year was raised to 2.5% growth from 2.4%.
-'It is time for the Fed to return to the conventional monetary policy-making of yesteryear,' Evans added, referring to old-fashioned increases in the overnight fed funds rate.
+‘It is time for the Fed to return to the conventional monetary policy-making of yesteryear,’ Evans added, referring to old-fashioned increases in the overnight fed funds rate.

 Eric Rosengren, head of the Boston Fed, started sounding hawkish two years ago after a long history as a dove.
 He wanted to start moving back towards more normal rates even with unemployment at 5%.
 Now, with unemployment below 4%, he is championing tighter policy.